 Persons under 18 years of age must have a library card application signed by a parent or guardian.
 Library cards may be issued to anyone regardless of age.
 The individual who signs the library card application for a child under the age of 18 years is responsible for any outstanding fines, bills, or overdue materials on the child's library card.

 Individuals must each have their own library card.
 Library cards may not be shared among couples or families.
+Checking out materials under another person's name and library card is not permissible.

 Library cards must be renewed each year.
 Current patrons may renew their card in person or by phoning the Library.
-Patrons whose cards have been expired for one year or longer must renew their card in person.
+Patrons whose cards have expired for one year or longer must renew their card in person and present updated proof of address if needed.

 In the event of a lost or stolen card, the patron is responsible for notifying the library immediately.
-The library assumes that the person using the library card is the owner of that card or has the permission of the owner to use the card.
+The library assumes that the person using the library card is the owner of that card, unless use of the card on someone's behalf has been pre-authorized by the Library Director and the card owner.